-• (ITOPI) 2017.
-Modèles: configurations et contrôle.
-Internal note, available on "http://controle.meteo.fr/".
+• (ITOPI) 2018.
+Modèles numériques.
+Internal note, available on "http://controle.meteo.fr/modeles/config/index\mod.php".

 25.2.6 Other internal documentations.

 Each documentation has a code and the alphabetical order is the one of the code.
 The name of the code starts by "ID" for internal documentations, "IT" for some internal papers, "TDEC" for technical documentations written at ECMWF.